 Beginning in 1999, consumer lenders began to tighten underwriting standards and curtail credit availability in response to higher than anticipated rates of loan defaults and significant losses upon the repossession and resale of homes securing defaulted loans.
 Certain consumer lenders in the traditional chattel (home-only) lending sector exited the market and rates for these home-only loans increased.
 Although a portion of the home-only loans have been replaced by land/home financing that generally provides more competitive credit terms to the retail buyer of manufactured housing, the effort, time and expense associated with closing land/home transactions is greater.
 Additionally, effective January 1, 2002, the State of Texas, which historically has been one of the largest states for consumer purchases of manufactured housing, enacted a law that further restricted the availability of financing.
 While this legislation was subsequently repealed, chattel financing in Texas was significantly curtailed and has not recovered.
-In addition to the changing environment in retail lending, some of the wholesale lenders providing floor plan financing to dealers have exited the industry.
-During 2002, Conseco Finance Corp., formerly the industry's largest floor plan lender and consumer lender, exited the market.
+In addition to the changing environment in retail lending, some of the wholesale lenders providing floor plan financing to dealers have exited the market.
 Also in 2002, Deutsche Financial Services exited the manufactured housing floor plan lending business.
 Lastly, competition from sales of repossessed homes has negatively impacted retail sales of new homes.
 We estimate that approximately 90,000 repossessed homes were resold in each of the last three years.
 These factors have ultimately resulted in a prolonged and significant downturn in the manufactured housing industry since mid-1999 which has resulted in declining wholesale shipments, excess manufacturing and retail locations and surplus inventory.

-As a result of the foregoing factors, based on industry data, we estimate that approximately 52% of all industry retail locations have closed since mid-1999 and that industry manufacturers have closed approximately 124 manufacturing facilities, representing approximately 38% of the industry's manufacturing facilities.
-In addition, we estimate that inventories of new manufactured homes in the retail marketplace declined by approximately 56% from June 1999 to January 2004.
-According to data reported by MHI, wholesale shipments declined by 22.0% to 131,000 units for 2003.
-This followed declines of 12.8%, 22.9% and 28.1% for 2002, 2001, and 2000, respectively.
+As a result of the foregoing factors, based on industry data, we estimate that approximately 54% of all industry retail locations have closed since mid-1999 and that industry manufacturers have closed 120 manufacturing facilities, representing 36% of the industry's manufacturing facilities.
+In addition, we estimate that inventories of new manufactured homes in the retail marketplace declined by approximately 59% from June 1999 to November 2004.
+According to data reported by MHI, wholesale shipments remained flat at 131,000 units for 2004.
+This followed declines of 22%, 13%, 23% and 28% for 2003, 2002, 2001, and 2000, respectively.
 The principal regional markets in which we participate have also experienced a pronounced downturn.
-The number of manufactured housing units shipped in Arizona declined approximately 48% from 1998 to 2003.
-Even more severe declines were experienced in New Mexico and Texas, where the number of manufactured housing units shipped declined approximately 77% and 76%, respectively, during the same period.
+The number of manufactured housing units shipped in Arizona declined approximately 48% from 1999 to 2004.
+Even more severe declines were experienced in New Mexico and Texas, where the number of manufactured housing units shipped declined approximately 79% and 76%, respectively, during the same period.